RBC Capital Maintains ServiceNow (NOW) Outperform Recommendation

 What is the Fund Sentiment?

-There are 2533 funds or institutions reporting positions in ServiceNow.
+There are 2535 funds or institutions reporting positions in ServiceNow.
 This is an increase of 105 owner(s) or 4.32% in the last quarter.
-Average portfolio weight of all funds dedicated to NOW is 0.66%, an increase of 12.29%.
-Total shares owned by institutions increased in the last three months by 10.23% to 233,960K shares.
-The put/call ratio of NOW is 1.21, indicating a bearish outlook.
+Average portfolio weight of all funds dedicated to NOW is 0.67%, an increase of 12.40%.
+Total shares owned by institutions decreased in the last three months by 0.82% to 210,381K shares.
+The put/call ratio of NOW is 1.12, indicating a bearish outlook.

 What are Other Shareholders Doing?